How Dopamine Agonist Drugs Work

 Here are some of the main differences in serotonin vs. dopamine deficiency symptoms:

-Serotonin deficiency causes insomnia while dopamine deficiency causes too much sleepiness.
+Serotonin deficiency typically causes insomnia while dopamine deficiency causes too much sleepiness.

 Only dopamine deficiency causes problems with physical movements, such as muscle twitching, tremors, and balance issues.